Efeblk/42_philosophers/README.md

 philosophers have eaten at least number_of_times_each_philosopher_must_eat times, the simulation stops.
 If not specified, the simulation stops when a philosopher dies.

+## Problems

+### Deadlock

+deadlock occurs when each philosopher holds one fork and is waiting for the neighboring philosopher to release the other fork.
+Here's how deadlock can arise in the philosopher's problem:

+Each philosopher picks up the fork on their left.
+Each philosopher waits indefinitely for the fork on their right to become available.

+As a result, all philosophers are stuck in a state where they cannot proceed because they are each waiting for a resource held by another philosopher.
+This situation creates a deadlock, as no philosopher can continue eating, and they remain in a state of indefinite waiting.

+Deadlock in the philosopher's problem is a consequence of improper resource allocation and synchronization.
+If the philosophers are not managed properly to ensure that all required resources (forks) are available when needed, deadlock can occur, leading to a situation where none of the philosophers can progress further with their tasks.